Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     <img src=".//media/image93.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />

+15. Click on the `Properties (Writable)` tab and try changing the property of the `Yellow LED state` between On, Off, & Blinking (remember to hit the `Save` icon for each property write operation to take effect).
+Confirm that the Yellow LED on the board corresponds to the state which was selected.

+16. Click on the `About` tab to conveniently view all of the device's property settings/states on a single page.

 ## Configure the Dashboard for Data Visualization

 1. Navigate to the left-hand vertical toolbar and click on the `Dashboards` icon